Modeling spatial tail dependence with Cauchy convolution processes: Modeling

-We can see that the process $\tilde{Z}(\ss)$ (third column) has a rougher spatial dependence than the Cauchy process $Z(\ss)$ (second column), confirming the higher degree of flexibility of $\tilde{Z}(\ss)$ to capture the sub-asymptotic dependence structure.
-Moreover, in all simulations, the effect of the kernel on the spatial dependence structure is obvious, especially---but not only---with the extreme-value process $Z_{\rm EV}(\ss)$ (fourth column).
-Smoother kernels result in smoother random fields.
-Figure~\ref{fig1sp} shows bivariate scatter plots for datasets of size $1000$ generated from the extreme-value copulas linking $Z_{\rm EV}(\ss_1)$ and $Z_{\rm EV}(\ss_2)$ at distance $\|\ss_1 - \ss_2\| = 0.125$ for the four extremal processes displayed in Figure~\ref{fig1fct}.
+We can see that the realizations from the Cauchy process $Z(\ss)$ (second column) can indeed generate quite complex patterns, as opposed to its fairly rigid extreme-value limit $Z_{\rm EV}(\ss)$ (fourth column).
+Furthermore, the spatial mixture process $\tilde{Z}(\ss)$ (third column) has much rougher spatial realizations than the Cauchy process $Z(\ss)$, confirming the higher degree of flexibility of $\tilde{Z}(\ss)$ to capture the sub-asymptotic dependence structure.
+Moreover, in all simulations, the effect of the kernel on the spatial dependence structure is obvious, especially with the extreme-value process $Z_{\rm EV}(\ss)$ (fourth column).
+Clearly, smoother kernels result in smoother random fields.